SPACs gain in popularity

 FCPA: Payment to government-controlled investment bank

-The US Justice Department said in August that a $237,000 fee that a US fund manager planned to pay an investment bank owned by a foreign government for help with an acquisition ...
+The US Justice Department said that a $237,000 fee that a US fund manager planned to pay an investment bank owned by a foreign government would not trigger prosecution under the FCPA.